 19. My maximum KG calculation is very slow, can I make it faster?
 Select Conditions > Maximum KG and in the Options tab select ‘Calculate and Show only Summary for Conditions Results’.
 This option provides pass/fail results only and does not involve KG iterations.
 Should you require maximum KG results, then reduce the extent of the test matrix eg draught, trim and heel angle range.
 The latter option is particularly effective for catamarans.
 At large angles, at some stage during the iterations, a catamaran might be in the situation where only the bridge deck is at the waterline, with one hull submerged and the other out of the water.
 The low waterplane area will not be conducive to accurate iterations and might even prevent a solution being found.

-20. I want to calculate Maximum KG on Loading Conditions.
+20. I want to calculate Maximum KG at Loading Conditions.
 How do I enter wind heeling moments and heeling lever curves for criteria nos.
-11-12-13-17-19-20?
+11-12-13-17-19-20 ?
 Go to the Conditions tab of the Maximum KG dialog and click the ‘Copy Loading Conditions’ button to copy the conditions set in the Weights and Loading window.
 You can then enter the relevant heeling moments and/or heeling lever curves for each condition.
 The program will use such data for calculating Maximum KG and Loading Stability Book for the Loading Condition(s) required.

 23. The damage stability results present negative values for Added Volume i.e. the vessel is more buoyant than the original hull definition.
 This occurs, for example, if an element with a "negative (floodable)" intact contribution has also a "negative (floodable)" damage contribution i.e. a positive permeability.
 The immersed volume of that space would be deducted from the hull in a normal intact stability calculation.
 Flooding that space, however, results in a double negative contribution which causes its unflooding, hence the vessel becomes more buoyant.